benhaub/ccsToCMake/README.md

 compilition options specific to the abi and hardware.

 ### 3. include() ccsToCmake/\<partNumber\>.cmake in your project CMakeLists.txt

-I reccommend something like this if using CC32xx:
+I recommend something like this if using CC32xx:

 ```
 #Call CMake with -DCC32xx=1